peterhinch/micropython_eeprom/flash/FLASH.md

  1. `spi` An initialised SPI bus created by `machine`.
  2. `cspins` A list or tuple of `Pin` instances.
 Each `Pin` must be initialised as an output (`Pin.OUT`) and with `value=1` and be created by `machine`.
  3. `size=None` Chip size in KiB.
-The size is read from the chip.
-If a value is passed, the actual size is compared with the passed value: a mismatch will raise a `ValueError`.
-A `ValueError` will also occur if chips in the array have differing sizes.
+By default the size is read from the chip; a `ValueError` will occur if chips in the array have differing sizes.
 See table below for values of chips tested to date.
+If a `size` is specified, the driver will assume that the value given is correct.
+If no `size` is specified and the chip returns an unexpected value, a `ValueError` will be raised.
  4. `verbose=True` If `True`, the constructor issues information on the flash devices it has detected.
  5. `sec_size=4096` Chip sector size.
  6. `block_size=9` The block size reported to the filesystem.
 The size in bytes is `2**block_size` so is 512 bytes by default.
- 7. `cmd5=None` Flash chips can support two low level command sets, an old 4 byte set and a newer 5 byte set capable of supporting a larger address space.
-By default if the size read from the chip's ID is <= 4096KiB the 4 byte set is used oterwise the 5 byte set is adopted.
-This works for supported chips.
+ 7. `cmd5=None` Flash chips can support two low level command sets, a 4 byte set and a 5 byte set.
+By default if the size read from the chip's ID is
+ <= 4096KiB the 4 byte set is used oterwise the 5 byte set is adopted.
+This
+ works for supported chips.
 Setting `cmd5` `True` forces 5 byte commands, `False` forces 4 byte.
 This override is necessary for certain chip types (e.g. WinBond W25Q64FV).

 Size values (KiB):
 | Chip              | Size  |